 In accordance with the Local Government Act 2009 and Local Government Regulation 2012, a separate, trust bank account and separate accounting records are maintained for funds held on behalf of external, third parties.
-Council performs a custodial role in respect of these monies, imposing internal restrictions on their use for other Council purposes, and they are neither considered revenue nor recognised as a Council asset.
+Council performs a custodial role in respect of these monies, imposing internal restrictions on their use for other Council purposes, and they are neither considered revenue nor recognised as a Council asset as Council has no control over the assets.